 An overview of law librarianship and the legal information environment.
 Designed to convey an understanding of the context in which law librarians, legal publishers, and other legal information professionals work.
 Introduces students to the organization and communication of legal information and the particular roles and responsibilities of legal information providers and institutions.
 Two, three, or four lecture hours a week for one semester.
-Law 179M, 279M, 379M, 479M, 579M, (Topic: Law Libraries) and Law 235L, 335L, 435L may not both be counted.
+Law 179M, 279M, 379M, 479M, 579M, 679M (Topic: Law Libraries) and Law 235L, 335L, 435L may not both be counted.
+LAW 135P, 235P, 335P, 435P.
+Reading Group.
+For each semester hour of credit earned, one lecture hour a week for one semester.
+Law 135G, 235G, 335G, 435G and 135P, 235P, 335P, 435P may not both be counted unless the topics vary.
+May be repeated for credit when the topics vary.
+Offered on the credit/no credit basis only.
 LAW 239, 339, 439.
 Jurisprudence.

 Underlying problems in the functioning of a legal order; legal definition and justice as factors in decision making; discovery and interpretation of authority; rights and privileges of the person relative to society and government; conditions for imposing legal responsibility on a person; procedures for decision making; the relationship between law and the market in economic decision making.
 Two, three, or four lecture hours a week for one semester.
 LAW 240, 340.
 Family Law.

 Legal problems related to the establishment, dissolution, and reorganization of family relationships, including marriage, divorce, annulment, alimony and child support, custody, and injuries to family relations.
 Two or three lecture hours a week for one semester.
 LAW 240M, 340M, 440M.
 Antitrust: Economic Analysis and Legal Interpretation.
 An examination of the business functions and competitive impact of practices that are subject to antitrust regulation to determine their legality under United States antitrust laws.
 Two, three, or four lecture hours a week for one semester.
 LAW 241F, 341F.
 Literature and the Law.

 Justice and law as they are presented in literary works that deal with race and work.
 Two or three lecture hours a week for one semester.
 LAW 341G.
 Sports Law.

 An amalgam of contracts, antitrust, and labor law as they affect professional and collegiate sports in the United States.
 Emphasis on issues affecting professional team sports.
 Individual and college (especially Title IX) sports and the regulation of agents.
 Course is best taken during the student's third year.
 Three lecture hours a week for one semester.
 Prerequisite: Knowledge of baseball, basketball, and football are required.
 Law 260K, 360K, or 460K and Law 261K, 361K, or 461K are recommended.
 LAW 241L, 341L, 441L.
 Environmental Law.
 Two, three, or four lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Varies with topic.
 Topic 1: Introduction, Air, Water, and Toxics.
 An introduction to pollution control, the common law antecedents, and early statutory developments, and an intensive study of the Clean Air Act and the Clean Water Act.
 Topic 2: Hazardous Wastes and Enforcement.
 A study of enforcement issues, including citizens' suits.
 Examines the Resource Conservation and Recovery Act and the Comprehensive Environmental Response, Compensation, and Liability Act (Superfund).
 Prerequisite: Law 341L (Topic 1) is recommended but not required.
 Topic 3: Environmental Law and Natural Resources.
-An introduction to environmental thinking in the context of scarce publicly and privately owned natural resources.
+An introduction to environmental thinking in the context of scarce publicly and privately owned patters! resources.
+Covers public trust doctring introduction to environmental thinking in the context of scarce publicly and privately owned natural resources.
 Covers public trust doctrine, relevance of the Tenth Amendment to environmental protection, the National Endowment Policy Act, the Endangered Species Act, and the Fish and Wildlife Coordination Act.
 LAW 241M, 341M, 441M.
 Mass Media Law.